 You can choose your paid preparer as your third-party designee by writing "Preparer" in the third-party designee name space on your return.

 By choosing a third-party designee, you are authorizing the Tax Commission to call that person with any questions that may arise while processing your return.
 You also authorize the designee to:

 - Give the Tax Commission any information missing from your return;

 - Call the Tax Commission for information about the processing of your return or the status of your refund or payment(s);

 - Receive copies of notices or transcripts related to your return, upon request; and

 - Respond to certain Tax Commission notices about math errors, offsets and return preparation.

 You do not authorize the designee to receive any refund, bind you to anything (including any additional tax liability), or otherwise represent you before the Tax Commission.
 If you want to change the designee's authorization, complete and submit form TC-737, Power of Attorney and Declaration of Representative.

-The authorization automatically ends on the due date for filing your current tax return, (without regard to extensions).
+The authorization automatically ends on the due date for filing next year's tax return, (without regard to extensions).
 If you wish to revoke the authorization before it ends, submit your request in writing to the Tax Commission, attention Taxpayer Services.